 Bryan and Lena made dinner reservations for the two of them at A Tavola for Lena’s birthday.
 She loved the handmade ravioli.
 From there, the plan was to go to Bar Deville afterward and celebrate along with Werner for making his kickstarter goal within two days.
-Noah wouldn’t be joining because he had plans to have dinner with his family.
+Burton wouldn’t be joining because he had plans to have dinner with his family.

 It was a slightly uncomfortable experience.
 I walked in with Lena and Bryan, and I knew it was a good possibility that Lucy would be there, but I hoped she wouldn’t be.
 We hadn’t yet crossed paths in the three months since our seven-year friendship ended.